nikki1911/sql-data-warehouse-project/README.md

 ## Licencing
 The project is licenced under the MIT Licence.
 You are free to use, modify and share this project with proper attribution.

+## About me!
+I am a data and tech enthusiast.
+Previously worked as a Business Analyst, AI/ML intern and HR Executive.
+My aim is to follow my passion, ie data!!